heistp/sce-l4s-bakeoff/README.md

 [here](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/).

-Following are descriptions of the scenarios, with observations and links to some relevant results from Portland:
+Following are descriptions of the scenarios, with observations and links to some relevant results from Portland.
+Issues are marked with the icon :exclamation:, which is linked to the corresponding issue under the sections [List of SCE Issues](#list-of-sce-issues) and [List of L4S Issues](#list-of-l4s-issues).

 ### Scenario 1